eldonb/coalescents/README.md

 No non-standard hardware is required.

 # 2. Installation guide
-The file codexample.sfs contains instructions for compiling the code.
+The file {codexample.sfs} contains instructions for compiling the code.
 Compiling takes only few seconds.

 # 3. Demo
-The file codexample.sfs contains instructions for compiling and  running the code to generate  simulated datapoints, and
+The file {codexample.sfs} contains instructions for compiling and  running the code to generate  simulated datapoints, and
 for further processing the simulated datapoints, e.g. for comparison with actual data.

-The expected output is described.
+The expected output is described in the file {codexample.sfs}.

 Expected run time varies depending on the specific setup, e.g.  the number of  grid points in the grid of parameter values, and the number of available CPUs.
 Running time can, therefore, take from a few minutes to several days.

 # 4. Instructions for use
-The file codexample.sfs contains instructions for compiling and running the scripts, and for reproducing the output.
+The file {codexample.sfs} contains instructions for compiling and running the scripts, and for reproducing the output.
 However,  the running time for the  results in the manuscript was many days on a powerful computer with  64 CPUs.